ApamateSoft/Validator/README.md

 ### Alphabets

 Some rules require as a parameter a set of characters that may or may not be required for validation.
-TO that set is named as alphabet and validator returns a set of the alphabets as constants in the class called `Alphabet`.
+That set is named as alphabet and validator returns a set of the alphabets as constants in the class called `Alphabet`.

 | Name               | Alphabet                                                                   |